jillesvangurp/es-kotlin-client/README.md

 So, I decided to fix things by using kotlin to wrap the various things their client provides and doing some sensible things with it.

+Key things I'm after in this project:

+- provide opinionated way of dealing with anything elasticsearch
+- reuse as much of the DSL work in the elasticsearch client but make that a bit easier to use perhaps
+- add DAOs that do the right things with version checks, updates, creates, bulk behavior with the minimum amount of boilerplate
+- port over alias and schema management that I've used in Inbot for some years.
+- be jackson object mapper friendly, users should NEVER have to deal with XContent or any other low level stuff that the 'high' level client exposes.
+- be jsonj friendly too; this is my jackson add on that makes prototyping with json a bit easier.
+Jsonj will not be a required dependency though.
+- be kotlin friendly and centric.
+I write all new Java stuff in Kotlin these days.
+I'll try to keep this usable from Java though.

 # Development status

-This is an early prototype that I did on a weekend.
+This is an early prototype that I did on a weekend. **It's very much a work in progress**.
+I will update this readme when this changes.

 I'm planning to get a lot of code (re)written for inbot in the next weeks/months on top of this and will likely be adding, refactoring quite heavily.
 API compatibility is not going to be a concern short term.
 There will be bugs and other sillyness.

+It probably overlaps with several other efforts on Github.

 But your feedback, PRs, etc. are appreciated; I just want to avoid people depending on this while I'm still figuring out what to do with it.